Kitchen Stewardship | Caring for All Our Gifts

 Instructions

 1. Mix sugar and milk together in a heavy-bottomed saucepan.
 Stirring often, bring to a low simmer over medium-low heat.
+Make sure it doesn’t boil!
 As soon as steam starts lifting off the milk, lower the heat even further, and when the sugar is entirely dissolved, put the heat as low as it can go.
 A simmer burner is great for this.

 2. The goal is to reduce the quantity in the pot (which is now about 1 3/4 cups) by approximately half.
 It takes about 2 hours at very low heat to reduce to one cup of liquid.
 You could speed it up a bit if you watch carefully and stir often.
 I preferred the freedom to wander the house doing other tasks, and thus allowed my process to take quite some time.

 3. Once reduced to your satisfaction, whisk in the butter and vanilla.
-The recipe is equivalent to just less than one whole can of brand name sweetened condensed milk.
-(One can = 14 ounces, which is 2 ounces shy of 2 cups. by weight, oops!
-The can is equal to 1 1/4 cups liquid.
+The recipe is equivalent to just less than one whole can of brand-name sweetened condensed milk.
+(The can is equal to 1 1/4 cups liquid.
 Substitute tables for homemade condensed milk vary from 1 1/4 cups all the way to 2 cups.
 Use your judgment!)

 Notes